 - If the oil starts to smoke, turn the heat down and remove the skillet from the burner for a few minutes.
 After the heat has been reduced, put the skillet back on the burner.
 Keep an eye on the oil.

-- Your second batch of filets will be darker than the first; that's because they're being cooked in oil that's already been used.
+- Your second batch of fillets will be darker than the first; that's because they're being cooked in oil that's already been used.
 If this really bugs you, throw out the first batch of oil and start over.

 - Use a thermometer; internal temperature should be 145ºF